SWERVE184/discord-spam-bots/README.md

 Edit the config with your token for discord.
 [How to get your user token](https://www.youtube.com/watch?v=80k9h62qIPk)

+Edit Channel ID to the servers channel.

+Edit Server ID to the servers ID.

 Edit DirPictures with your folder location.

 Run start.py